 Pailwaan Brings Shame To Sudeep, Says A Renowned Kannada Music Director!
 Irks Kiccha Fans

-Latest Kannada release Pailwaan has garnered great reviews, driving fans in large numbers to the theatres by the day.
-Lead actor Sudeep impeccable acting and display of stunts has won the appreciation.
+The latest Kannada release Pailwaan has garnered great reviews, driving fans in large numbers to the theatres by the day.
+Lead actor Sudeep's impeccable acting and display of stunts have won appreciation.
 However, it has been criticised on a social media portal by a prominent personality, which has irked the actor's fans.
-Renowned Kannada music director Kiran Thomtambyle, expressing his opinion about the film shared on Facebook that Pailwaan brings shame to Sudeep.
-He even drew a comparison between Upendra's I Love and Sudeep's sports-centric film, calling them the 'Worst films'.
+Renowned Kannada music director Kiran Thomtambyle, expressing his opinion about the film, shared on Facebook that Pailwaan brings shame to Sudeep.
+He even drew a comparison between Upendra's I Love You and Sudeep's sports-centric film, calling them the 'worst films'.

 Here's What Kiran Said